LucernaSancta/Custom-Server-Teleport/README.md

       enter_message: "" # Leave empty to disable the message
 ```

+## Reloading while running

+Use the `/customserverteleport reload` (or the alias `/cst reload`) command to reload the config file mid game

 ## Code utilization

 Some code in this repository comes from the [PterodactylPowerAction](https://github.com/Quozul/PterodactylPowerAction) plugin made by [Quozul](https://github.com/Quozul)